Hot Gingersnap Cookies

 - mix together the flour, cinnamon, cloves, cardamom, ground ginger, cayenne, salt, and baking soda, set aside

-- in a stand mixer fitted with the paddle attachment beat the sugars and butter until fluffy
+- in a stand mixer fitted with the paddle attachment beat the brown sugar, 1/3 cup white sugar, and butter until fluffy

 - mix in the molasses